bananacocodrilo/typescript-interview/README.md

-# Solution to cq assignment
+# Solution to cq typescript assignment

 This is my solution to the assignment provided.